mhdthariq/e-voting/DEVELOPMENT_ROADMAP.md

 ## 🎉 Current Status & Achievements

 BlockVote has reached a significant milestone with **Phase 1-4 complete** and **309/309 tests passing**.
-The simplified **organization-as-admin model** provides a clean, maintainable architecture ready for UI development.
+The simplified **organization-as-admin model** has been fully implemented and migrated, providing a clean, maintainable architecture ready for UI development.

 ### 🚀 **Ready for Phase 5**
 - ✅ **Solid Foundation**: All core systems implemented and tested
-- ✅ **Simplified Architecture**: Clean organization-as-admin model
+- ✅ **Simplified Architecture**: Clean organization-as-admin model (migration complete)
 - ✅ **Comprehensive Testing**: 100% test coverage on all systems
 - ✅ **Production Ready**: Security, performance, and scalability considered
 - ✅ **Developer Friendly**: Well-documented, type-safe, and maintainable